jaubourg/no-redirections-plz/README.md

 This Google Chrome extension removes:
 * the annoying redirection that google now imposes on us when clicking on a search result item,
-* the other annoying redirection facebook for "untrusted" links (antivirus softwares anyone?)
+* the other annoying redirection facebook has for "untrusted" links (antivirus softwares anyone?)

 [>> Click here to install <<](https://chrome.google.com/webstore/detail/giamckcjhikbigkgdigndcaabgjeigfg)